R-parity violation and 8 TeV four-jet events at the LHC: Conclusions

 \section{Conclusions}

 The CMS collaboration has reported two four jet events with intriguing similar characteristics and that suggest the production of a heavy resonance, of mass about 8~TeV, decaying into lighter ones of order 2~TeV.
-These events may be explained by supersymmetry with RPV, in accordance with Wagner's rule.
-This explanation demands a baryon-number violating coupling of order 0.3, with a right-handed sbottom of mass about 8~TeV, while the first and/or second generation squarks must have masses of about 2~TeV.
+This explanation demands a baryon-number violating coupling of order 0.33, with a right-handed sbottom of mass about 8~TeV, while the first and/or second generation squarks must have masses of about 2~TeV.

 The requirement of being in agreement with neutron oscillation and dinucleon decay constraints puts severe bounds on the possible mixing of the first and second right-handed squarks with the third generation right-handed squark.
 Barring possible accidental cancellations, this could be achieved by demanding, for example, an extended global symmetry under which only the right-handed quarks/squarks of the first two generations are charged.
 At the same time, a universal soft supersymmetry breaking parameter affecting this sector and ensuring the equality of the up and down squark masses should be present.
 In either way, this scenario cannot be excluded by these constraints.
 The validity of the explanation presented in this work would require a few more 8~TeV~four jet events at higher LHC luminosities, in the near future.
 Moreover, in the main benchmark presented in this work two of the four jets should be tagged as bottom quarks and this may provide a further test of this scenario.